2025-2026 Academic Year

 Global Aging and Health 0.5 unit

-Undergraduate prerequisite(s): Completion of 5.0 units of university credit including 1.0 unit of FSGN or permission of the instructor
+Undergraduate prerequisite(s): completion of 5.0 units of university credit including 1.0 unit of AGFS or permission of the instructor

 Prerequisite(s): completion of 5.0 units of university credit or permission of the instructor

-An opportunity for advanced students to examine selected topics in family studies.
+An opportunity for advanced students to examine selected topics in family science.
 Topics selected will vary with the interests of the students and with current family issues.

-An opportunity for advanced students to examine selected topics in gerontology.
+An opportunity for advanced students to examine selected topics in aging.
 Topics selected will vary with the interests of the students and with current gerontological issues.

-A course designed to encourage the student to do independent work in a particular area of family studies.
+A course designed to encourage the student to do independent work in a particular area of family science.
 The course outline is developed by the student(s) and professor(s) involved and will include a literature review.
 The student will be required to present a concise report of results in a written paper.
-Departmental approval is required before registering.

-A course designed to encourage the student to do independent work in a particular area of gerontology.
+A course designed to encourage the student to do independent work in a particular area of aging.
 The course outline is developed by the student(s) and professor(s) involved and will include a literature review.
 The student will be required to present a concise report of results in a written paper.
-Departmental approval is required before registering.

 For information on previous years, please consult the University Academic Calendars web page.